 - Ability to process big data: Even though SAP MDG can perform changes in large volumes of data in real-time, it’s not optimized to process big data.

-- Integration: SAP Master Data Governance does not offer comprehensive third-party integration capabilities, leaving customers to build their own custom integration solutions.
+- Integration: SAP Master Data Governance does not offer comprehensive third-party integration capabilities, leaving customers to build custom integration solutions.
 That said, the platform integrates seamlessly with other SAP applications, such as SAP ECC, S/4HANA, and Business Warehouse.
 This lets customers quickly and easily synchronize and integrate their master data across other SAP enterprise apps.

 Pimcore Open Source Master Data Management

-As far as compliance goes, Pimcore allows users to create custom data governance policies and audit trails, ensuring that all data is properly managed and secured.
+Regarding compliance, Pimcore allows users to create custom data governance policies and audit trails, ensuring that all data is properly managed and secured.

 Some of the features and strengths of Pimcore Master Data Management include:

-- Cloud support: Pimcore supports public, private, and hybrid cloud deployments, allowing for greater flexibility and scalability.
+- Cloud support: Pimcore supports public, private, and hybrid cloud deployments, allowing greater flexibility and scalability.
 It also has APIs for integration with cloud storage solutions.
 Furthermore, thanks to a partnership with Bitnami, your team can install Pimcore using public cloud images for AWS, Google Cloud, Microsoft Azure, or Oracle Cloud Platform.

 - Data quality management: Pimcore provides a comprehensive set of tools for data quality management, including data profiling, data cleansing, data versioning, and data auditing.